-The tough economic climate has lead to an upsurge in suicide bidding – tendering at silly prices.
-Post-tender feedback has highlighted some huge variations in bidders’ prices.
-This includes a significant proportion at below cost.
+A tough economic climate can lead to an upsurge in suicide bidding – tendering at silly prices.
+Post-tender feedback during these difficult periods has highlighted some huge variations in bidders’ prices.
+This includes a significant proportion of bids at below cost.

-This worrying practice is demonstrated in the construction industry by RICS.
-A survey of nearly 400 quantity surveyors has shown contractors putting in bids below cost:
+This worrying practice was demonstrated in 2010 by RICS in the construction industry.
+A survey of nearly 400 quantity surveyors showed contractors putting in bids below cost:

 - 20% of tenders submitted during 2010–11 were priced at a “sub-economic level”